 There are cases where the BSD security model doesn’t fit situations faced by OS X users.
 For example, if you want to create a grades-and-transcripts application, you’ll want teachers and school registrars to use the application, but you may want to restrict the creation of transcripts to just the registrars.

 You may need to protect the user from accidentally making important changes that the underlying BSD security model allows.
-For example, you may want a user to authenticate as an administrator before changing application-specific preferences.
+For example, you may want to allow only administrators to change application-specific preferences.
 Authorization Services can also be used to perform operations as root—also known as the superuser—such as restarting a daemon.

 In these cases, a policy-based security model, used in addition to the BSD permissions, provides additional important features for your application.
 In a policy-based system, a user requests authorization—the act of granting a right or privilege—to perform a privileged operation.
 Authorization is performed through an agent so the user doesn’t have to trust the application with a password.
 The agent is the user interface— operating on behalf of the Security Server—used to obtain the user’s password or other form of identification, which also ensures consistency between applications.
 The Security Server—a Core Services daemon in OS X that deals with authorization and authentication—determines whether no one, everyone, or only certain users may perform a privileged operation.